-The U.S. Army Corps of Engineers, Philadelphia District, has conducted an environmental analysis in accordance with the National Environmental Policy Act of 1969, as amended.
-Based on when NEPA was initiated, this Environmental Assessment (EA) was developed in accordance with the applicable regulations, policies, and procedures, including USACE's NEPA regulations in Engineers Regulations (ER) 200-2-2 and the previous CEQ NEPA regulations at 40 CFR Part 1500 (NEPA Implementing Regulations).
-The final Environmental Assessment, for the Cape May Seawall Coastal Storm Risk Management Continuing Authorities Program Section 103 Project addresses the need for coastal storm risk management along a portion of the Cape May Seawall located in Cape May County, New Jersey.
+The U.S. Army Corps of Engineers, Philadelphia District (Corps) has conducted an environmental analysis in accordance with the National Environmental Policy Act of 1969, as amended.
+The final Environmental Assessment (EA), for the Cape May Seawall Coastal Storm Risk Management Continuing Authorities Program Section 103 Project addresses the need for coastal storm risk management along a portion of the Cape May Seawall located in Cape May County, New Jersey.

-The Final Environmental Assessment, incorporated herein by reference, evaluated alternatives to reduce storm damages in Cape May City associated with the existing seawall.
+The Draft EA, incorporated herein by reference, evaluated alternatives to reduce storm damages in Cape May City associated with the existing seawall.
 In addition to a "no action" plan, four other alternatives were evaluated.
-These include a steel sheet pile wall, demolishing and rebuilding the existing wall, a concrete cap and nonstructural elevation/floodproofing/acquisition.
-The placement of a reinforced concrete cap along 350 feet of the existing seawall plus two 90-foot tapers on either side is the National Economic Development (NED) Plan and the Recommended Plan.
+These include a steel sheet pile wall, demolishing and rebuilding the existing wall, a concrete cap and the nonstructural elevation/floodproofing/acquisition.
+The placement of a reinforced concrete cap along 530 feet of the existing seawall is the National Economic Development (NED) Plan and the Tentatively Selected Plan (TSP).

 For all alternatives, the potential effects were evaluated, as appropriate.
-A summary assessment of the potential effects of the Recommended Plan are listed in the Table below:
+A summary assessment of the potential effects of the TSP are listed in the Table below: